gtkramer/tech-blog/content/posts/adventures-flex-bision-cpp.md

 ## Where to Now?

-Given it has been difficult to work with low quality code, I decided to drop flex and bison and look at alternative tools that can generate a parser for a text STL file.
+Given it has been difficult to work with low quality code, as I still didn't have a working parser generated for a text STL file, I decided to drop flex and bison and look at alternative options.
 I didn't want to drop a parsing solution altogether and just use regular expressions because they are not the easiest to maintain and they are more error-prone than using tools that guarantee good use.
-Lemon, Boost Spirit, and ANTLR look like intersting options.
+Lemon, Boost Spirit, and ANTLR all look like intersting options.

-Nonetheless, all I have left to say about flex and bison is, it's been fun.
-So long, farewell, auf wiedersehen, goodbye, flex and bison!
+Nonetheless, all I have left to say is, "So long, farewell, auf wiedersehen, goodbye, flex and bison!"